Teen Alcohol and Drug Use

 Personal risk factors

 - Genetics.
-People with alcohol and drug abuse problems often have a family history of substance abuse.
+People with substance use disorder often have a family history of substance use.

 - Certain health problems.
 Teens who have untreated attention deficit hyperactivity disorder (ADHD), conduct disorder, depression or long-term depressed feelings (dysthymia), post-traumatic stress disorder, or an anxiety disorder are more likely to use alcohol or drugs.
 Alcohol and drugs may make these conditions worse.